Dial in CAS, TAS, Mach or EAS. The other corresponding speeds update instantly.

 Values display in Knots, kilometers per hour, miles per hour, and meters per second.

 Change altitude or temperature, and immediately see the effect on all the speeds.

-The locked speed (in CYAN, and with a padlock) will remain constant when altitude is changed.
+The locked speed (in CYAN, and with a padlock) will stay constant when altitude is changed.

 To select which speed is locked, tap inside its cyan frame.